 You can also choose to exclude from your income a foreign housing amount.
 This is explained later.
 If you choose to exclude a foreign housing amount, you must figure the foreign housing exclusion first.
-Your foreign earned income exclusion is limited to the excess of your foreign earned income over the foreign housing exclusion.
+Your foreign earned income exclusion is limited to your foreign earned income minus your foreign housing exclusion.